bznick98/BioFaceNet/README.md

 # Introduction
 This is a pytorch implementation of the paper: [BioFaceNet: Deep Biophysical Face Image Interpretation](https://arxiv.org/pdf/1908.10578.pdf).
 Either run locally or use BioFaceNet.ipynb for running on Google Colab.

+I've implemented the components and the model described in the network, and successfully trained the model.
+For some of the parts that I did not understand from the paper, I heavily relied on their Matlab implementation.
+Unfortunately, I did not have enough time to implement the test method using ISET multi-spectral dataset to quantitatively evaluate the performance of the model.
+Also, I wanna say sorry that I did check an implementation of BioFaceNet and from there I learned how the paper is using a different augmented version of CelebA dataset instead of the regular one.
+(Sorry I can't unseen that)

 The overall training forward pass is showed in the diagram below:
 ![forward-pass](readme-imgs/forward.png)